SimLi1333/vidra/docs/docs/topics/desicions/0010-multi-ownment.md

 ## Context and Problem Statement

-We encountered a problem where a managed resource could be owned by two different `InfraHubSync` resources.
+We encountered a problem where a managed resource could be owned by two different `InfrahubSync` resources.
 This created ambiguity in resource ownership and cleanup responsibilities.

-To address this, we needed a way to track both general management by Vidra and specific ownership by one or more InfraHub resources.
+To address this, we needed a way to track both general management by Vidra and specific ownership by one or more Infrahub resources.
 Additionally, we wanted to avoid overwriting existing resources in the cluster unless they are explicitly managed by Vidra.

 ## Considered Options